defuncart/blog/_posts/tech/2018/2018-07-06-unity-new-features.md

 #### Memory Profiler

+Pretty much a no brainer, being able to more accurately determine where memory is used (and potentially leaked) is something everyone wants to use ASAP!

 #### Pixel Perfect Camera

 Not something I needed yet, but good to know that a Pixel Perfect Camera is now available as a preview package.
 Pixel Art isn't going anywhere anytime soon, and this feature has been long requested by the community.

-Support for using .java and .cpp source files as plugins in a Unity project You now have the ability to add .java (as well as .cpp and .a) source files to Unity project plugin folders.
+#### Support for using .java and .cpp source files as plugins in a Unity project

+> You now have the ability to add .java (as well as .cpp and .a) source files to Unity project plugin folders.
 These files will be recognized as Unity plugins and compiled into the APK without requiring the user to build libraries separately in Android Studio.
 The plugin code remains a part of the Unity project, eliminating the need to create a separate Android Studio project.

+Again, not something I am often in the need of, but useful to have the option of.

 #### Android